- Historic Timeline

 In June 2013, the Obama administration proposed to remove ESA protections for gray wolves in most of the lower 48 states.
 However, the U.S. Fish and Wildlife Service has proposed continued protection and expanded recovery of the Mexican wolf (Canis lupus baileyi) in the southwestern US.
 Though removing federal protections for wolves is being proposed, states such as Oregon and Washington have given statewide protection to wolves under their respective state Endangered Species Acts.

 Additionally, in light of a lone wolf known as OR-7, who traveled from northeast Oregon into California during 2011, the state evaluated whether to afford wolves state protection.
 In December 2014, the California Fish and Game Commission granted statewide protections to wolves under the state’s Endangered Species Act.
-The state is currently drafting a wolf management plan which is expected to be released for review in late 2015.
+The state’s wolf conservation plan went into effect in 2016.

 Bounties placed on wolves in Oregon Territory